fanhuan/en/_posts/2025-04-16-Sequencing-Coverage.md

 In [Hemstrom 2024](https://www.nature.com/articles/s41576-024-00738-6), they tried to define what is Low-coverage WGS.
 They really tried; they put it into the glossary part:

 ```
-Low-coverage whole-genome sequencing: Whole-genome sequencing (WGS)with small numbers of reads covering most genomic loci (low coverage);the number of reads constituting low coverage varies widely depending on the discipline, methodology and research question.
+Low-coverage whole-genome sequencing:
+Whole-genome sequencing (WGS)with small numbers of reads covering most genomic loci (low coverage);
+the number of reads constituting low coverage varies widely depending on the discipline,
+methodology and research question.
 Low-coverage WGS often requires genotype likelihood-based methods.
 ```

 OK.
 So what have we got from these sentences?
 That "the number constituting low coverage varies widely depending on the discipline, methodology and research question".
 This means no matter which discipline, which methodology and what kind of research questions you have, you still do not know what is considered low-coverage!
 But once you've decided that your coverage is indeed low for your perticular circumstance, you should use "genotype likelihood-based methods".

 Wow.
 Where do we start.
 Maybe let's understand more about this "genotype likelihood-based methods" and it might help us understand when we need to use it and back calculate what is considered low-coverage.
+(Later I realize this deserves [another post]())

 They cited an attack, sorry, no, a [comment](https://onlinelibrary.wiley.com/doi/10.1111/mec.17415) on a pretty famous paper on the inbreeding of [North American wolves](https://onlinelibrary.wiley.com/doi/10.1111/mec.17231).
 In the wolf paper, the sequencing coverage is 7X.
 Wow OK that actually sounds low.
 Imaging if you have a heterozygous site, you won't have five reads to support either, let alone the PCR duplication, which can be actually very high (5% to 50% in my current dataset).
 OK I would say anything below 10X is a no-brainer low.
 Later I also discovered this paper used RAD-seq.
 7X coverage RAD-seq for 437 individuals (ok the sample size is pretty good).
 Man we need more funding on conservation.